-Chip Conley, Esalen's newest trustee, is an author, speaker and the founder and executive chairman of California's largest independent hotel company, Joie de Vivre.
+Chip Conley is an author, speaker and the founder and executive chairman of California's largest independent hotel company, Joie de Vivre.
 Chip has been passionate about Esalen since his first visit more than twenty years ago when he came to learn Esalen massage after graduating from Stanford Business School.

 Board of Trustees

-Bill is a recognized leader in financial counseling for high net worth clients including investment management, estate planning and charitable tax planning.
+Bill James is a recognized leader in financial counseling for high net worth clients including investment management, estate planning and charitable tax planning.
 His driving vision is to see Esalen thrive for future generations, update its buildings, and become self-sustaining, while preserving its special culture.

 Mary Ellen Klee has been involved with Esalen Institute since 1965 and has served as a trustee since the mid-80's.
 Her particular interests have been with the former Esalen Soviet-American Exchange Program and the current Center for Theory & Research.